nachoaIvarez/flexbox-react/README.md

 </p>

 <p align="center"><big>
 Unopinionated, standard compilant flexbox components.
-You don&#39;t need to learn any propietary syntax, classnames or API's.
+You don't need to learn any propietary syntax, classnames or API's.
 If you know how to use flexbox, you know how to use flexbox-react components.
 </big></p>
 <p align="center"><big>
+Finally, you get to see the code and figure out how are nodes laid out without jumping around between css files.
+Leave css files for the looks and actual aesthetics, not layout.
+</big></p>
+<p align="center"><big>
-No hardcoded/unnecesary vendor prefixes, by http://caniuse.com.
+No hardcoded, bloated, unnecesary vendor prefixes, by http://caniuse.com.
+And just what your browser needs!
+Based on your userAgent.
 </big></p>
 <p align="center"><big>
 No need to import any new stylesheet or to add any styles to your existing stylesheets.
 It works out of the box, just by using the component.